reelmatt/reelmatt.github.io/projects.md

 * Started with simple Express routing and templates
 * Added CRUD operations to add and modify film data within a MongoDB
 * Added a REST API to access the film data
-* Used the REST API to migrate the front-end from Express templates to Angular
+* Used the REST API to migrate the frontend from Express templates to Angular

 ### [Web Programming with Python and JavaScript](https://github.com/reelmatt/csci33a)
 *Languages used: HTML, CSS, Python, Javascript*